mattdee123/mattdee123.com/www/122/vim.md

   something in Vim, googling for the command to put in your `.vimrc` will work 90% of the time.
 My .vimrc file is [here](https://bitbucket.org/mattdee123/dotfiles/raw/22657d7515e84c92684912e383b6894416958f44/default/.vimrc)
-* The one command I would highly reccomend adding is `set mouse=a`.
-This allows you to use the scrollwheel to navigate, click to move the cursor, and click and drag to do visual select!
+* The one command I would highly recommend adding is `set mouse=a`.
+This allows you to use the scroll-wheel to navigate, click to move the cursor, and click and drag to do visual select!

 ### Plugins